wf4ever/ro-manager/src/README.txt

   ro-manager-test

+== System-wide install from PyPI ==

+RO-manager can be installed from the Python Package Index (PyPI) using 'pip' (or 'easy_install').

+This is the simplest option for installing RO Manager, and does not require a copy of the RO Manager code be obtained from GitHub, but generally does require that you have root access on the computer where it is installed:

+1. Install:

+     sudo pip install ro-manager

+   (You may be asked for a password to confirm root access privilege.)

+2. Test:

+     ro-manager-test
+     ro help

+== "Virtual environment" install from PyPI ==

+If you don't have root privileges, or if you want to create a temporary or local copy of the RO Manager installation, this can be done using the Python "virtual environment" facility.
+The following assumes that Python "virtualenv" is installed (http://pypi.python.org/pypi/virtualenv),  This method does not require that a copy of RO Manager software be obtained from GitHub.
+A disadvantage of this method is that the Python virtual environment must always be activated in order to run RO Manager.

+You will need to choose a working directory where the Python virtual environment will be created.
+We'll call this $RO_MANAGER.

+1. Create and activiate virtual environment:

+     cd $RO_Manager
+     virtualenv roenv
+     source roenv/bin/activate

+   To subsequently revert to the system default Python environment:

+     deactivate

+   To remove a temporary virtual environment, including any software that has been installed there:

+     deactivate
+     rm -rf $RO_MANAGER/roenv

+2. Install RO Manager:

+     pip install ro-manager

+3. Test:

+     ro-manager-test
+     ro help

 == To install from GitHub ==

-1. Pull a copy of this repository to a local directory.
-Let's call this $RO_MANAGER.
-   It's recommended to do this using git.
+RO Manager can also be installed using a copy of the software obtained from GitHub.
+This may be advantageous if you need to access the most recent version of the software.
+(The copy uploaded to PyPI may lag the development copy in GitHub.)

+1. Obtain ciopy of software from GitHub:

-   In the first instance, will be a "git clone ...".
+   In the first instance, the command used will be a "git clone ...":

-   For subsequent updates, go into the ro-manager directory tree and use "git pull".
+   Choose a working directory where the RO Manager software will be
+   stored:

-     cd (some working directory)
+     cd (working directory)
      git clone https://github.com/wf4ever/ro-manager.git ro-manager
      cd ro-manager

    The current working directory is now the $RO_MANAGER directory.

+   To obtain subsequent updates, go into the ro-manager directory tree and use "git pull":

+     cd $RO_MANAGER
+     git pull

 2. (Optional) Use Python virtualenv to create and activate an environment for installing RO manager.
-There are two advantages to doing this: (a) not needing root privileges to install ro-manager, and (b) using a Python environment version different from the system default.
+There are two advantages to doing this:
+   (a) not needing root privileges to install ro-manager, and (b) using a Python environment version different from the system default.
    The main disadvantage of using a new Python virtual environment is that it must be activated every time before RO Manager can be run.

      cd $RO_Manager